PassiveLemon/lemonake/modules/home-manager/steamvr/README.md

 # SteamVR
 Custom module to allow you to override the SteamVR OpenVR and OpenXR runtime.

-Only one configuration format can be used for each: json, text, or path.
+Use the helper `vr-helper` to launch Steam games with the proper variables set: `vr-helper %command%`.

+Currently, the default runtimes for OpenXR and OpenVR are Monado and OpenComposite respectively, however There is also WiVRn for OpenXR and xrizer for OpenVR.

 >[!NOTE]
 > Tildes (`~`) get expanded to your home path.
 For example, `~/.local/share/` will literally get evaluated to `/home/(user)/.local/share/`